JonathanFrederick/car-linear-regression/README.md

 Practice using linear regression through exercises looking at data on car sales.

+## Instructions for Running This Notebook
+- Navigated to your chosen directory
+- To this directory, download:
+  - car-worth.ipynb
+  - car_data.csv
+- Run the following codes in terminal in your chosen directory:
+  - ```pip install -r requirements.txt```
+  - ```ipython notebook```

 ## Objectives

 After completing this assignment, you should be able to: